gvanuxem/fricas-vscode/README.md

 ## Functionality

-This extension contributes a new language, `fricas` which represents the `SPAD` and `input` languages.
+This extension contributes a virtual language, `fricas` which is the union of `SPAD` and `input` languages.

 - Basic autocompletion
 - Syntax highlighting
 - Code folding
-- Executing piece of code or full file in input mode (CodeRunner plugin required for now)
+- Executing snippets or file content in input mode (CodeRunner plugin required)
-- Algebra library compilation (CodeRunner plugin required for now)
+- Algebra library compilation (CodeRunner plugin required)

 ![FriCAS-VSCode](https://user-images.githubusercontent.com/42774576/116650597-c7a09f80-a981-11eb-8472-bc5bd3d0cf69.png)